survani/maddgamer/content/_index.md

 # Banner
 banner:
   title: "Latest News <br/> Updates and Tips"
-  subtitle: "Get all the latest FPS gaming news all in one place"
+  subtitle: "Your #1 source for all your shooter game news."

 # Featured Post
 featuredPost:
-  title: "Featured News"
+  title: "Featured"
-  linkLabel: "Featured News"
+  linkLabel: "All Featured News"

 # All Categories
 allCategories: